hepplerj/jasonheppler.org/content/courses/dph.2024/index.md

 - A website that offers content and interpretation on an historic person, place, or event
 - A participatory website that offers members of the public the opportunity to contribute, describe, or remix historical materials
-- A multi-platform campaign that is tied to an anniversary or memorialization such as the Twitter hashtag campaigns we looked at in Module 9
+- A multi-platform campaign that is tied to an anniversary or memorialization
 - A tool or platform that supports users in doing their own historical work
 - A platform that brings members of a community together to engage with one another about the role of history in contemporary issues